FranDiGio/Web-Dev-Bootcamp/README.md

 - `Front-End Frameworks`: Projects and exercises using frameworks like React.
 - `Back-End Development`: Node.js, Express, and database integration exercises.
 - `Full-Stack Projects`: Comprehensive projects that integrate both front-end and back-end technologies.
-- 'Extra Modules': Usage of trending tech like Blockchain / Web3
+- `Extra Modules`: Usage of trending tech like Blockchain / Web3

 ## Reflections